Tenda-M/Baker-s_Heart-/README.md

 tabulate: This library is used to format the DataFrame outputs into neatly aligned tables in the terminal.
 It improves the readability of the data by displaying it in a structured grid format, which is particularly useful for viewing sales and stock data.

+# Testing
+I have created a separate file for my Manual Testing and Validation.
+It can be found here:[TESTING.md](/TESTING.md)